luminovang/documentation/public/index.md

 ### Basic Setup

-The context URI prefix `web` serves as a default handler for all URLs if no other custom context prefix matches the request.
+The URI prefix name `web` serves as a default handler for all incoming `URLs` if no other custom context prefix matches the request url prefix.
 This does not mean that only URLs starting with `web` are handled by this context.
 Instead, it is a generic way for Luminova to manage all web-related routes when no specific context prefix is defined or matched.

 If other custom context prefixes are defined, they will be matched first, and the `web` context will serve as the fallback for any remaining URLs.